dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 The tasks to perform are as follows:
 * First, we will define the a data match rule that evaluates all three criteria.
-* Second, we will define a control that looks for files that do no matchj on the rule.
 * Second, once the rule is completed we will rescan a bucket resource to see if our rules fire on any of its contents.
+* Third, we will define a control that looks for buckets that data on them but none of it matches the data match rule we defined.
 * Last, we will review our results to see whether the control finds any data stores that include data but that data i not tagged with the data finding we created.

 ### Expected Outcomes